thi-ng/umbrella/packages/rstream/README.md

 - Transducers can cause early stream termination and subsequent unwinding
 - Values can be manually injected into the stream pipeline / graph at any point
-- Every Stream is a subscription
+- Every Stream also is a subscription
-- Unhandled errors in user subscriptions will move subscription into error state and cause unsubscription from parent
+- Unhandled errors in subscriptions will move subscription into error state and cause unsubscription from parent (if any).
+Unhandled errors in stream sources will cancel the stream.
-- *Much* smaller API surface since most common & custom operations can be solved via transducers, so less need to provide specialized functions (map / filter etc.)
+- *Much* smaller API surface since most common & custom operations can be solved via available transducers.
+Therefore less need to provide specialized functions (map / filter etc.) and more flexibility in terms of composing new operations.
 - IMHO less confusing naming / terminology (only streams (producers) & subscriptions (consumers))